vic-ffm/neo4j-export-tool/Types.md

 ## Unsupported Types

-Any types not explicitly listed above will be serialized as:
+Any types not explicitly listed above will be serialised as:
 ```json
 {
   "_type": "TypeName",